MStefko/ESA-Mapps2Cosmographia/README.md

 ## Troubleshooting
 - Script runs fine, but Cosmographia displays `Error loading kernel: <kernel path>...`?
     - Make sure that the `PATH_VALUES` variable in the given kernel is correctly set.
-- The script doesn't start up correctly.
+- The program doesn't start up correctly.
     - Check the `config_static.ini` and `config_temp.ini` files, if their content seems corrupted, replace them with original ones from the repository.

 ## Acknowledgements